'Miserable And Emboldened': If Republicans Lose The House, They'll Be On Defense

 "The first thing [Republicans] will say the morning after the election is we are dedicated to the re-election of Donald Trump.
 And that becomes the overriding goal."

 They will need to defend the president against a swift shift by the Democrats to investigate many corners of the administration.
-Any political damage that push could inflict on Trump's re-election efforts in 2020 also translates to GOP candidates on the ballot in two years.
+Any political damage inflicted on Trump's re-election efforts will also affect GOP candidates in 2020.

-NPR's Congressional Reporter Kelsey Snell contributed to this report
+NPR's congressional reporter Kelsey Snell contributed to this report.